wangonya/wangonya.com/content/blog/using-setuptools.md

 > packages, especially ones that have dependencies on other packages. -
 > Docs

-The first thing we\'ll need to do is add a new file to our project and call it `setup.py`.
-We\'ll also rename `hello-world.py` to `helloworld.py` (remove the dash).
-I\'ll explain why this is necessary when we get to the `setup()` section.
+The first thing we'll need to do is add a new file to our project and call it `setup.py`.
+We'll also rename
+`hello-world.py` to `helloworld.py` (remove the
+dash).
+I'll explain why this is necessary when we get to the `setup()` section.
 Our project structure should now look like
 this: